Zeioth/adrian-innotopic-test/README.md

 # Base project

-This is an angular+grapthql+apollo+graphql example that performs CRUD operations.
+This is an angular+apollo+graphql example that performs CRUD operations.